peruvianox/BatchOpenSim/README.md

 Within the ABL_OpenSim_Setup_Batch matlab script, you'll need your own force plate calibration files (lines 65-74), and set your own coordinate system conversions (lines 245-256).

 #### Selecting Time Window to Process
-If you are going to run computed muscle control (CMC) or static optimization (SO), it is helpful to select a small window (<2 seconds) for which to run the simulation.
+If you are going to run computed muscle control (CMC) or static optimization (SO), it is helpful to select a small window (<2 seconds) over which to run the simulation.
 Longer windows may lead to inaccurate results and require high computing power.
+CMC adn SO require a 0.03 s buffer prior to determine inital parameters, thus we add 0.05 s buffer to the start and end of the window.

 ### OpenSim Data processing
 #### Setup Files